 self.image, self.rect) canvas.drawImageRect(

-Skia applies a variety of clever optimizations to decoding, such as directly decoding the image to its eventual size and caching the decoded image as long as possible.There’s also is an HTML API to control decoding, so that the web page author can indicate when to pay that cost.
+Skia applies a variety of clever optimizations to decoding, such as directly decoding the image to its eventual size and caching the decoded image as long as possible.There’s also an HTML API to control decoding, so that the web page author can indicate when to pay that cost.
 That’s because raw image data can be quite large:Decoding costs both a lot of memory and also a lot of time, since just writing out all of those bytes can take a big chunk of our render budget.
-Optimizing image handling is essential to a performant browser. a pixel is usually stored as four bytes, so a 12 megapixel camera (as you can find on phones these days) produces 48 megabytes of raw data.
+Optimizing image handling is essential to a performant browser. a pixel is usually stored as 4 bytes, so a 12 megapixel camera (as you can find on phones these days) produces 48 megabytes of raw data for a single image.

 To give web page authors control over this performance bottleneck,